 ) The comfort you can find there is not exactly the highest.
 But the price is really good.
 The place was clean.
 And there is nothing we can really complain about

 .
 We even had a hammock in front of our door.
-For a double room with private bathroom we paid $7 during raining season.
+For a double room with private bathroom we paid less than $10 during the raining season.

 Where to eat?